Free VIN Check

 Odometer fraud is another serious risk that a VIN check can uncover.
 The National Highway Traffic Safety Administration (NHTSA) estimates that odometer fraud costs American car buyers more than $1 billion annually.
 With modern digital odometers, rolling back mileage has become easier than ever.
 A vehicle with 150,000 miles can be clocked back to 60,000 miles, drastically inflating its value and hiding the true wear on the engine, transmission, and suspension.
 Our VIN check cross-references mileage readings from service records, inspection reports, title transfers, and auction data to build a complete odometer timeline — making rollbacks easy to spot.

-The bottom line is simple: a $5 VIN report can save you thousands of dollars in unexpected repairs, diminished resale value, and safety risks.
+The bottom line is simple: a $5 VIN report helps you avoid costly surprises in unexpected repairs, diminished resale value, and safety risks.
 Whether you're buying from a dealer, a private seller, or an online marketplace, running a VIN check should be the very first step in your buying process.
 Our free VIN check provides an instant risk assessment at no cost, and the full report delivers every detail you need to negotiate with confidence — or walk away from a bad deal.

 Frequently Asked Questions